What taxes do I pay in retirement?

 Up to 85% of your benefit may be taxable for single filers with a base amount greater than $34,000 and for those married filing jointly if your base amount is greater than $44,000 a year.
 No more than 85% of Social Security benefits is ever taxable, regardless of the amount of your other modified adjusted gross income under current regulations.

 Many states also assess state income tax on Social Security benefits, including Colorado, Connecticut, Kansas, Minnesota, Montana, New Mexico, Rhode Island, Utah, and Vermont.
-The states of Missouri and Nebraska have implemented an end to taxation of Social Security benefits beginning with the 2024 tax year, and the state of West Virginia has begun a three-year phase out of taxation of Social Security benefits beginning in the 2024 tax year.
+The state of West Virginia began a three-year phase out of taxation of Social Security benefits starting with the 2024 tax year.

 While Social Security benefits may be taxable in such states, some do provide for a lower limit on how much of those benefits may be taxed.
 Colorado, for instance, provides a subtraction limit for most types of retirement income sources (including Social Security benefits) up to $24,000 per individual over age 65.5